Creating a DNS sinkhole with Perl and unbound(8)

 GOOGLE.COM

-The simplest way to process it with genblock is like this.
+The simplest way to process it with genblock looks like this.

 $ ./genblock examplefile